wwarthen/RomWBW/Source/Doc/Applications.md

 Wildcard matching in FAT filesystems is a bit unusual as implemented by FatFs.
 See FatFs documentation.

+The `FAT FORMAT` command will not perform a physical format on floppy disks.
+You must use FDU to do this prior to using `FAT FORMAT`.

+Formatting (`FAT FORMAT`) of floppies does not work well.
+The
+underlying FatFs library uses some non-standard fields.
+The resulting floppy may or may not be useable on other systems.
+It is best to format a FAT floppy on a Windows or DOS system.
+You should have no problems copying files to/from such a floppy using `FAT`.

 ## Etymology

 The `FAT` application is an original RomWBW work, but utilizes the